This article is meant to give a rough overview of promotion actions. It is intended to discuss

 The following three shipping discount specializations are completely analogous to the corresponding specializations of the item discount.
 The difference is that the discount is granted rather for shipping than for item costs, and the level of effect can be either item (shipping), bucket (shipping), or order (shipping).

-The following two figures show the shipping percentage off discount configuration webform without and with annotations, respectively.
+The following figure shows the shipping percentage off discount configuration web form with annotations:

 The webforms of the remaining shipping discounts are completely analogous.